magento/merchdocs/src/sales-channels/asc/inactive-listings.md

 ---

-Listings that display on this tab include your products that have been published to Amazon but are not active on the Amazon marketplace.
+The _Inactive_ tab shows your products that have been published to Amazon but are not active on the Amazon marketplace.
 Your listings could be inactive for a few different reasons.
 For example, you might not be eligible to list that particular brand.
-Inactive listings are dictated by Amazon’s listing standards and your Amazon Seller Central account permissions.
+Inactive listings are dictated by Amazon's listing standards and your Amazon Seller Central account permissions.

-In the **Actions** drop-down:
+Under **Actions**:

 {% include amazon-end-listing-s-action.md %}

 {% include amazon-edit-listing-overrides-action.md %}

-In the **Select** drop-down:
+Under **Select** in the _Actions_ column:

 {% include amazon-view-details-action.md %}